 Please take some time to review the "What to Bring" checklist.

 Yes you can.
-Even if you don’t know your residence halls you can send packages to Calvin with just your name and mail services will forward it to your dorm address.
+Even if you don’t know your residence hall assignment you can send packages to Calvin and we will forward it to your dorm address.
+Address packages as follows:

 3201 Burton Street SE